symbol-signal/synaps/README.md

 - Manages IoT devices and sensors.
 - Runs as a background process.
 - Handles communication and data processing for connected sensors.
+- Sends sensor data and events to external systems according to configured endpoints (MQTT, etc.)

 **Sensor Control CLI:**
 - Executable: `sensorctl`